 Multiplayer Configuration

-This article explains the basic setup of UA multiplayer; network configurations and relevant information for multiplayer matches.
+• The article about the basic setup of UA multiplayer after the deprecation of the official MS Zone, including network configuration settings and relevant information for hosting multiplayer games.

-This article also does not apply to OpenUA, which uses different algorithms and protocols for its multiplayer.
+This article does not apply to OpenUA.
+Which employs different and refactored algorithms and protocols for its multiplayer layers.
+The multiplayer aspect of OpenUA will be covered in another article.

-UA uses DirectPlay 7 for multiplayer.
-It is old technology and can be tricky to set up.
+Urban Assault uses DirectPlay 7 for multiplayer.
+It is old Microsoft technology and can be tricky to set up properly.

 All players should use the same game executable - for example, UA.exe (Original UA), Ua_xp.exe (MD Expansion) or ua_trial.exe (Demo).
-Otherwise they may be unable to connect due to version mismatch.
-The version check can be disabled via Nucleus.ini but it is highly not recommended to do so.
+Otherwise they may be unable to connect due to a version mismatch.
+The version check can be disabled via Nucleus.ini config file, but it is highly recommended to NOT do so since it may cause numerous issues.

-If players have different game contents, a warning message appears.
-Any unofficial, arbitrary script-based game data modification can cause this problem, and at a high chance it may also indicate cheating.
-So always make sure to maintain the same dataset between the match players before starting.
+If players have different game data contents, a warning message appears.
+Any type of unofficial, script-based custom game data modification contents can cause this problem, and at a high chance it also indicates cheating.
+Therefore, it is imperative to maintain the same data-set between the match players before starting the game.

-OpenUA now supports basic multiplayer functionality, but it is different from the original UA methods.
+OpenUA now supports basic multiplayer functionality, but the algorithms and protocols are quite different from the original UA methods.
 It will be covered in a separate article later.

 The players need one compact disc for up to three players.
 The players need at least two compact discs for four players.
 Anyone playing a multiplayer game without a compact disc, must have installed a Complete installation.